znlstar/containerfs/README.md

 # ContainerFS
 ![image](doc/logo.png)

-A cluster filesystem for the containers
+A cluster filesystem for the containers.
+Please see http://containerfs.io/ for current info.

 # Concepts